 Tipping: A 10 percent tip is expected at restaurants in Argentina.
 Porters expect some small change per bag.

-Safety Information: Although the political and economic crisis is over, there are still periodic outbreaks of social unrest and demonstrations.
-Visitors are advised to avoid such public gatherings and to keep abreast of news to know whether any political disturbances are expected.
-However, there is no specific threat to foreigners and travellers should not be discouraged from travelling throughout the country.
-Be alert for bag-snatchers, pickpockets and con men, particularly in crowded areas in Buenos Aires, on public transport and in popular tourist haunts, such as San Telmo.
+Safety Information: There is no specific threat to foreigners and travellers should not be discouraged from travelling throughout the country.
+But be aware of bag-snatchers, pickpockets and con men, particularly in crowded areas in Buenos Aires, on public transport and in popular tourist haunts, such as San Telmo.

 Business: Business people dress well in Argentina and visitors are expected to wear a smart suit.
 Handshaking is normal.
 Argentineans are great conversationalists and are interested and knowledgeable about world events, politics and sporting.
 Meetings usually begin with small talk.
 Use titles when addressing people: Señor (Mr), Señora (Mrs) and Señorita (Miss) followed by their surname.
 Business culture in Argentina can be bureaucratic and as with most South American countries negotiation and decision making can take a long time and is best done face to face.
 Make sure you see the right people, as only those in high positions are likely to be able to make a final decision.
 Business hours are 9am to 5pm in Buenos Aires, with an hour for lunch.
 Outside the capital, it is normal to take a siesta between 1pm and 4pm.
 Many business people are away on holiday during January and February.